Our Mindful Art program provides a basic understanding of mindfulness concepts, delivered through simple art classes.

 - Mind body activities such as yoga, meditation and exercise are an important part of supportive cancer care.
 These activities provide a range of mental and physical health benefits.
 Research shows these activities can help reduce stress and anxiety and improve quality of life for people affected by cancer.

-Calendar of Life Now Courses.
+For details of all courses currently scheduled, please see our Calendar of Life Now Courses.

 How to apply